kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

 -->

-- Influence scheduling based on the ResourceClaimTemplates and ResourceClaims associated with a Workload or its Pods (See [KEP-5732](https://kep.k8s.io/5732)).
+- Influence scheduling based on the ResourceClaimTemplates and ResourceClaims associated with a PodGroup or its Pods (See [KEP-5732](https://kep.k8s.io/5732)).

 ## Proposal